AquillaAf/alx-higher_level_programming/0x0A-python-inheritance/README.md

-This directory contains programs on class and its inheritance
+this directory contains programs on object, class inheritance